yuri/ngcourse/handout/04-controllers.md

 ## The "Controller As" Pattern

-Give controller's scope an name and refer to its properties using this name:
+Gives a controller's scope a name and refer to its properties using this name:

 ```html
   <div ng-controller="MainCtrl as main">